small-tech/site.js/README.md

 ## Develop, test, and deploy your secure static or dynamic personal web site with zero configuration.

-__Site.js is an integrated [Small Tech](https://ar.al/2019/03/04/small-technology/) personal web tool for Linux, macOS, and Windows.__
+__Site.js is an integrated [Small Tech](https://ar.al/2019/03/04/small-technology/) personal web tool for Linux, macOS, and Windows 10.__

 Most of our tools today are built for the needs of startups and enterprises – Site.js is built for individuals.